sebastienpig/TrafficSignClassifier/README.md

 The training and test sets are provided as a form of pickle data.

 Pickle  “serialises” the object first before writing it to file.
-Pickling is a way to convert a python object (list, <b>dict<b>, etc. ) into a character stream.
+Pickling is a way to convert a python object (list, <b>dict</b>, etc. ) into a character stream.
 This character stream contains all the information necessary to reconstruct the object.

 <pre>